Driving CSV Performance: Benchmarking DuckDB with the NYC Taxi Dataset

 The loading phase of the benchmark runs six times for each benchmark setting.
 From the first five runs, we take the median loading time.
 During the sixth run, we collect resource usage data (e.g., CPU usage and disk reads/writes).

 Loading is performed using an in-memory DuckDB instance, meaning the data is not persisted to DuckDB storage and only exists while the connection is active.
 This is important to note because, as the dataset does not fit in memory and is spilled into a temporary space on disk.
-The decision to not persist the data has a substantial impact on performance: it makes loading the dataset significantly faster, while querying it will somewhat slower as DuckDB will use an uncompressed representation.
+The decision to not persist the data has a substantial impact on performance: it makes loading the dataset significantly faster, while querying it will be somewhat slower as DuckDB will use an uncompressed representation.
 We made this choice for the benchmark since our primary focus is on testing the CSV loader rather than the queries.

-Our table schema is defined in schema.sql.
+Our table schema is defined in schema.sql

 CREATE TABLE trips (